-- Centrally located is the Editor, which allows modification and saving of source code.
+- Centrally located is the Editor, which allows creation and editing of source code and other text files.
 When debugging, this is where you can see the code you are executing and can step from line to line.
-By pressing the 'i->' icon at the top of the Debug view, you can switch to stepping by assembly instruction.
-Clicking in the left margin will set and delete breakpoints. - 3.
-Console / Installed SDKs / Problems / Trace Views / Power Measurement - On the lower right are the Console, Installed SDK and Problems Views etc. The Console View displays status information on compiling and debugging, as well as semihosted program output.
+By pressing the 'i->' icon at the top of the Debug view, you can switch to stepping from source to assembly instructions.
+Clicking in the left margin will set and delete Breakpoints [101] - New in MCUXpresso IDE version 11.0.0 are Enhanced Editors [168] providing structure, keyword and linkage for debug Map files, Linker Script and Linker Template files.